ai-socialimpact/LLMWiki-NGO-Humaninloop/WikiContents/Human-in-loop/ColloboratingOnBluePrint/readme.md

 Phase 1 processes your unstructured text library through a 5-pass  compilation sequence.

-## 🛠️ NGO Program Owners can shape the Wiki with Human in the Loop, for ex, the no of topics
+## 🛠️ NGO Program Owners can shape the Wiki with Human in the Loop

+###  NGO Program Owners can shape the Wiki structure (topics wise organization or trimester wise organization) and control the depth/focus by tunning the number of topics in Wiki

 An NGO Administrator can control how precisely the chatbot route answers by tuning the **Thematic Topic Count Limits** inside the Phase 1 pipeline .